ammarhakim/gkyl-doc/source/dev/blackhole-spacetimes.rst

 ..
 [Boyer1967] R. H. Boyer and R. W. Lindquist, "Maximal Analytic Extension of the Kerr Metric", *Journal of Mathematical Physics* **8** (2): 265-281.
 1967.

+..
+[Font1999] J. A. Font, J. M. Ibáñez and P. Papadopoulos, "Non-axisymmetric relativistic Bondi-Hoyle accretion on to a Kerr black hole", *Monthly Notices of the Royal Astronomical Society* **305** (4): 920-936.
+1999.

+..
+[Alcubierre2001] M. Alcubierre and B. Brügmann, "Simple excision of a black hole in 3 + 1 numerical relativity", *Physical Review D* **63** (10): 104006.
+2001.